 Your brand is important in so many ways.
 It says who you are, why you exist and is the most identifiable part of your charity.

-From colours to key messaging, I can help you bring your brand to life.
+From colours to key messaging, we can help you bring your brand to life.

 Strategy is like a bird's eye view of the whole Savannah.